DC-based Writer. Former NBC News Reporter and

 Popkin has won four national Emmy Awards for outstanding journalism, two Edward R. Murrow Awards, the George Polk Award and was a finalist for the National Magazine Award.
 The American Journalism Review profiled him as one of Washington’s “most enterprising journalists.”

 Popkin's cover story for the Washington Post Magazine, “The Queen of Cuba,” was selected as a “Page-Turner” by the New Yorker and named one of the “Great Post Reads” by the Washington Post.
-It has been optioned as a feature film by Identity Films.
+It has been optioned for development by Identity Films.

 Prior to NBC News, Popkin was a writer and Senior Editor for U.S. News & World Report for six years.